alexpanter/FSRemark/README.md

 This project aims to ease the parsing of remark files by utilizing the built-in string functionalities provided by F# and the .NET platform.

-In contrary to the original `remarks` application, `FSharpRemarks` is designed to be a simple console tool which, given a remarks (.mrk) file as input produces an html document, no questions asked.
+In contrary to the original `remark` application, `FSRemark` is designed to be a simple console tool which, given a remarks (.mrk) file as input produces an html document, no questions asked.

 ### __To attain these goals__ :
-* All syntax errors in a `remarks` file are reported with an exact line number and a short description of the error
+* All syntax errors in a `remark` file are reported with an exact line number and a short description of the error
 * The application will automatically calculate the student's points in total, and add them to the html file